ETC-A/etca-spec/extensions/interrupts/README.md

 must trigger a #GP fault.

 1) This is a bitfield where each bit corresponds to a specific interrupt based on the table below.
 2) Writing to this control register acknowledges the external interrupts corresponding to the set bits in the value being written.
-Interrupts hidden by the mask will not be acknowledged.
 3) This stores the number which refers to the current interrupt.
 4) These control registers are not writable through the `writecr` instruction and are effectively read-only.
 Writing to them is a NOP.
 5) The intent of these registers is to provide a space to save general-purpose registers at the start of an interrupt handler to get the scratch (general-purpose) registers necessary to set up a stack.
 This is necessary on systems not supporting [FI](../full-immediates/README.md) nor [MO1](../memory-operands-1/README.md).
 Regardless, they are available for any (privileged) purpose.